Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Connection to the square-lattice -- Heisenberg model

 In light of recent observations of gapless QSL behavior in Pr$_2$Ga$_2$BeO$_7$~\cite{Li-2024}, which can approximately be modeled by $S=1/2$ XXZ interactions on the Shastry-Sutherland lattice, our results find additional significance.
 In particular, our finding of a $d$-wave pairing $\mathbb{Z}_{2}$ Dirac QSL is compatible with the thermodynamic signatures of a $T^2$ dependence of the specific heat and a finite $\kappa_{0}/T$ arising due to a disorder-induced finite density of states~\cite{Li-2024}.
-Thus, under the assumption of the continuity of the $\mathbb{Z}_{2}$ Dirac QSL upon introducing XXZ anisotropy to the Heisenberg model, our work also potentially clarifies the microscopic identity of the QSL in Pr$_2$Ga$_2$BeO$_7$.
+Taken together with indications from Keldysh pf-FRG of the persistent signatures of Dirac cones upon introduction of XXZ anisotropy to the Heisenberg model, our work supports the scenario of a $\mathbb{Z}_{2}$ Dirac QSL thereby clarifying the microscopic identity of the QSL in Pr$_2$Ga$_2$BeO$_7$.